pandas-dev/pandas/doc/source/enhancingperf.rst

 .. note::

-  We are now passing ndarrays into the cython function, fortunately cython plays very nicely with numpy.
+  We are now passing ndarrays into the Cython function, fortunately Cython plays very nicely with numpy.

 .. ipython::